rprt/rspec-page-regression/README.md

 As per the above examples, the reference screenshots default to being stored under `spec/reference_screenshots`, with the remainder of the path constructed from the example group descriptions.
 (If the `it` also has a description it will be used as well.)

-If that default scheme doesn't suit you, you can pass a path to where the reference screenshot should be found:

-    expect(page).to match_reference_screenshot "/path/to/my/screenshot.png"

-Everything will work normally, and the failure messages will refer to your path.

 ## Configuration

 ### Window size